Indicator Bulb Replacement

 Keep in mind:

 If all four turn signal bulbs stop flashing or lighting up, it is likely that the turn signal flasher has gone bad, not the bulbs.

 - Verify that the turn signal bulb does not flash.

 - Remove the bulb if found faulty.

-- Check the indicator flasher.
+- Check the turn signal flasher.

-- Check proper operation of indicators.
+- Check proper operation of turn signals.